-Government Human Rights Bodies: The NHRC investigated allegations of abuses, but resource constraints, insufficient staff (95 out of 309 positions were vacant as of August, a decrease from 232 vacant positions in August 2016), and limitations on its mandate led some activists to view the body as ineffective and insufficiently independent.
+Government Human Rights Bodies: The NHRC investigated allegations of abuses, but insufficient staff (95 out of 309 positions were vacant as of September, a decrease from 232 vacant positions in August 2016), and limitations on its mandate led some activists to view the body as ineffective and insufficiently independent.
 The NHRC claimed the government helped promote impunity by failing to implement its recommendations fully.
-The NHRC stated that from its establishment in 2000 through the current year, it had made recommendations for prosecution and reparations in 818 cases (as of July).
+The NHRC stated that from its establishment in 2000 through the year's end, it had made recommendations for prosecution and reparations in 995 cases (as of September).
 More than three-quarters of these involved conflict-era incidents.